Anthony Beilenson: Tributes

 In 1998, in tribute to his long career of community and government service to California, Lake Balboa Park, in Van Nuys was renamed the "Anthony C. Beilenson Park".
 The park, which is located along Balboa Boulevard in Van Nuys, is an 80 acre water recreation facility, with Balboa Lake at its center, and containing a universally accessible playground.
 The 27 acre artificial lake is supplied with reclaimed water from the Donald C. Tillman Water Reclamation Plant.

 He and his wife Dolores were also honored by the Jewish National Fund, San Fernando Valley Region, in 1991, for Congressman Beilenson's career of service as a public official, and for Dolores Beilenson's service as co-chair of the Congressional Wives for Soviet Jewry.

+Death

 Beilenson died at his home in the Westwood neighborhood of Los Angeles on March 5, 2017, after suffering a heart attack.
 He was 84.